Skip to content

 Walk me through a project you led that didn't go to plan.
 What did you learn?

-How it works
+How online presentation practice works

 Three steps.
 Sixty seconds.
 One score.